ImAgent: A Unified Multimodal Agent Framework for Test-Time Scalable Image Generation: Detailed Action Description

 This action is particularly beneficial when the input contains complex spatial relationships, multi-object instructions, stylistic requirements, or vague conceptual queries.
 By exposing the implicit reasoning steps, the model produces outputs that are more semantically aligned, compositionally consistent, and visually faithful to user intent.

 \paragraph{Prompt Revision Based on the Generated/Edited Image.}

 This action is invoked when the current visual output reveals a mismatch between the generated image and the intended semantics.
-In such cases, the unified multimodal model performs discrepancy-aware prompt revision.
+In such cases, the UMM performs discrepancy-aware prompt revision.
 Specifically, the model first extracts a semantic summary from the generated image:

 and evaluates its alignment with the intended description encoded in the prompt:

 where $\delta_t$ captures the semantic gap (e.g., missing attributes, incorrect object relations).
 The revised prompt $R_t$ is then formulated as: